The Power of Diversity in the Future of Work

 Making progress is achievable, but it will require questioning your initial inclinations and utilizing new decision-making processes.
 This is a necessary and fundamental shift not only at the leadership level but for individuals across the organization as well.
 A willingness to embrace the power of inclusion will position one to lead by example and create positive change for their organization, no matter their position or title.

 Making this vital adjustment in thinking not only generates greater employee satisfaction and retention, but also pays off financially.
-Reports show that companies with a higher level of diversity in management earned 38% more of their revenues, on average, from innovative products and services in the last three years than companies with lower diversity.
+Reports show that companies with a higher level of diversity in management .

 "With increased global competition it is inherent that companies make racial, ethnic and gender diversity a priority," says Nelson Baker, dean of Georgia Tech Professional Education.
 "Taking full advantage of your creative potential is essential in order to thrive."